-OOT Volunteers can earn the same perks as local volunteers by working on either an All-Conference or Music Production Crew.
+OOT Volunteers can earn the same perks as local volunteers by working on either an All Conference or Music Festival Crew.
 Remember the following when considering your volunteer type and the desired perk you wish to earn:

-- All-Conference Volunteers are required to work a minimum of 24 hours, and may work on up to 2 crews to obtain their desired perk.
+- All-Conference Volunteers are required to work a minimum of 24 hours, and may work on up to TWO crews to obtain their desired perk.

 - Music Festival Volunteers must work a minimum of 24 hours toward a music perk, and work on ONE crew to obtain their desired perk.

 - ALL perks are non-transferable and will only be issued to the volunteer working the hours/shifts.